lvcabral/brs-desktop/docs/remote-access.md

 Once it's enabled the ECP API allows the emulator to be controlled over the network by providing a number of external control services.
 When the ECP is enabled it is discoverable using **SSDP** (Simple Service Discovery Protocol) just like a Roku device.
 ECP is a simple RESTful API that can be accessed by programs in virtually any programming environment.
 Please check the [ECP official documentation](https://developer.roku.com/en-ca/docs/developer-program/debugging/external-control-api.md) for detailed documentation of the protocol.

-The ECP listens to the TCP port 8060 and is disabled by default, it can be enabled both using the options unde the [Device Menu](how-to-use.md#device-menu) or via the command line option `--ecp`.
+The ECP listens to the TCP port 8060 and is disabled by default, it can be enabled either by using the options under the [Device Menu](how-to-use.md#device-menu) or via the [command line option](how-to-use.md#command-line-options) `--ecp`.
+An icon on the status bar with the port number indicates that the service is active, if the icon is clicked it shows the XML result of the `query/device-info` command on the default browser.

 ### Emulator Implementation